AlfredKemoi100/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that copies all html files
+Script that prints the absolute path